Also known as: Staphylococcal meningitis

-Staphylococcal meningitis is a bacterial infection of the membranes covering the brain and spinal cord (meninges).
+Staphylococcal meningitis is a bacterial infection of the thin tissues covering the brain and spinal cord (meninges).

 Staphylococcal meningitis is caused by Staphylococcus bacteria.
-When it is caused by Staphylococcus aureus or Staphylococcus epidermidis bacteria, it usually develops as a complication of a surgical procedure, or as an infection spread by the blood from another site.
+When it is caused by Staphylococcus aureus or Staphylococcus epidermidis bacteria, it usually develops as a complication of surgery or as an infection that spreads through the blood from another site (hematogenous spread).

 Risk factors include:

 Symptoms may come on quickly, and include:

 Other symptoms that can occur with this disease:

 The doctor or nurse will examine the patient.
 This will usually show: